JasonYao3/Goodreads_books/README.md

 # Goodreads Book Data Analysis
-- I started reading since my second year in university.
-Ever since then reading books has been a way to fullfill my curiosity of the world and
+I started reading in my second year in university.
+Ever since then reading has been a way to fullfill my curiosity of the world.

 ## Overview
 - Analyzed ~11k Goodreads book data to help readers to choose the next book they want to read.